Subscribers to my substack get top tips from the episode. Click on this button to subscribe and join my community.

 Nov.
 26, 2024

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-The suicide of a young man at Oxford University has prompted a warning letter to the UK Government about 'cancel culture' on campus.
-The review into his death 'identified evidence of a concerning practice of social ostracism among students, often referred to as a cancel culture,' according the coroner. '[The review's] evidence was that this behaviour, where individuals are iso…
+Ask Rachel anything The suicide of a young man at Oxford University has prompted a warning letter to the UK Government about 'cancel culture' on campus.
+The review into his death 'identified evidence of a concerning practice of social ostracism among students, often referred to as a cancel culture,' according the coroner. '[The review's] evidence was that this behaviour, where individuals are isolated and excluded from social groups based on allegations or perce…

 Listen to the Episode